adi-muresan/adi-muresan.github.io/index.md

 layout: home
 ---

 My name is Adrian Muresan and my friends call me Adi.
-Here you&apos;ll find a brief description about about.
+Here you&apos;ll find a brief description about me.
 For the longer version check out [my linkedin profile]({{ site.linkedin_url }}).

 My interests are: